michaelrsweet/pappl/CONTRIBUTING.md

 ### Makefile Documentation

-Each makefile starts with the standard header containing the description of the file, and CUPS copyright and license notice:
+Each makefile starts with the standard header containing the description of the file, and PAPPL copyright and license notice:

     #
     # Makefile for ...